 The Open Researcher Contributor Identification Initiative (ORCID) iD is an alphanumeric identifier for researchers, which clearly identifies them and facilitates different activities of the research process.
 In addition, the ORCID iD complies with ISO standard 277729.

-There are over six million registered ORCID iDs worldwide and more than 38 million works linked to ORCID iDs.
+There are over seven million registered ORCID iDs worldwide and more than 38 million works linked to ORCID iDs.

 - to clearly reference and identify your publications, and receive direct recognition for them